Sovereign compute for small collectives: technical implementation guide

 Per member/month (50 members) ~$100–$118

-The one-time cost amortized over three years adds roughly $55–$75/month per member in a 50-person collective.
-Combined with operating costs, total cost of ownership is $155–$193/month per member depending mainly on whether we host at home or in a colo facility.
-This is competitive with commercial API access for serious users—and with the advantages of no rate limits, no per-query metering, and full data sovereignty.
+Amortised over three years, the one-time cost adds roughly $55–$75/month per member in a 50-person collective, for a total cost of ownership of $155–$193/month per member depending mostly on whether we host at home or in a colo.
+That’s competitive with commercial API access for serious users — with no rate limits, no per-query metering, and full data sovereignty.

 12.1 Hardware failure